microsoft/Olive/README.md

  * PyTorch: User needs to provide inputs' names and shapes to convert PyTorch model.
 Besides, user needs to provide outputs' names and shapes to convert torchscript PyTorch model.

 ### Auto performance tuning with ORT
 ONNX Runtime(ORT) is a high performance inference engine to run ONNX model.
 It enables many advanced tuning knobs for user to further optimize inference performance.
 OLive heuristically explores optimization search space in ORT to select the best ORT settings for a specific model on a specific hardware.
-It outputs the option combinations with the best performance.
+It outputs the option combinations with the best performance for latency or for throughput.

 Optimization fileds:
 * [Execution Providers](https://onnxruntime.ai/docs/execution-providers/):